comunica/website/pages/association/board.md

 There are two ways to become a Board Member:

-1. Become a financial contributor via [Open Collective](https://opencollective.com/comunica-association) of at least the Silver tier.
+1. Become a financial contributor via [Open Collective](https://opencollective.com/comunica-association) of the the Board Member tier
-2. Become a regular [contributor](/contribute/) in any other way, with a dedication of at least two hours per week.
+2. Become a regular [contributor](/contribute/) in any other way, with a dedication of at least four hours per week on average.

 ## Decision-making Process